MajekDev/PartyChat/README.md

 To send a message to your party you have two options.
 The first is to run `/partychat` (which also has a handy alias of `/pc`) which will send you a message saying it's enabled and allow you to type your message straight into chat.
 You can disable this to chat normally by running the same command again.
 The second option is to append your message to `/partychat`, for example `/partychat Hello party members!` would send "Hello party members!" to your party.

-You can view full command documenation [here](https://github.com/Majekdor/PartyChat/wiki/commands).
+You can view full command documentation [here](https://github.com/Majekdor/PartyChat/wiki/commands).

 ## Configuration